EU drugs watchdog warns of staff exodus if move from London botched

-FRANKFURT (Reuters) - Europe’s drugs regulator warned on Tuesday it could lose more than 70 percent of it staff, making it unable to function, if politicians pick the wrong new home for the London-based agency.
+FRANKFURT, Sept 26 (Reuters) - Europe’s drugs regulator could lose more than 70 percent of its staff, making it unable to function, if politicians pick the wrong new home for the London-based agency, it warned on Tuesday.

 Citing a staff survey, the European Medicines Agency (EMA) said anywhere between 19 percent and more than 70 percent of employees plan to leave when the regulator moves due to Britain’s departure from the EU - depending on the new location.

-“The future of public health in Europe is at stake,” the EMA said in a statement.
+“The future of public health in Europe is at stake”, the EMA said.
+It did not identify the 19 cities discussed in the survey.

 The European Commission is assessing potential new locations for the EMA, but the decision rests with EU leaders who will try to reach a deal at their next summit in October.
 A final decision is expected a month later.